plerohellec/logfile_interval/README.md

 Attributes of a column:
 * name: a parsed record will have a method with that name returning the value found at that position
 * pos:  the position of the captured field in the regex matched data
-* agg_function : the aggregation mode for this field
+* aggregator : the aggregation mode for this field
   * timestamp: the timestamp field will be used to determine to which interval the line belongs, each line MUST have a timestamp
   * count: the aggregator will count the number of occurence of this field
     * without the group_by option, it will just count the total number of lines (probably useless)